deepgram/web-next/content/blog/posts/is-there-an-asr-gender-gap/index.md

 ---
-title: Is There an ASR Gender Gap?
+title: "Is There an ASR Gender Gap?"
-description: Is there a gender gap with speech recognition technology?
+description: "Is there a gender gap with speech recognition technology?
 Is there differences with automatic speech recognition between genders?
-Here is what we see.
+Here is what we see."
 date: 2021-03-31
 cover: https://res.cloudinary.com/deepgram/image/upload/v1635446349/blog/2021/03/is-there-an-asr-gender-gap/asr-gender-gap-blog%402x.jpg
 authors: